-At the time of the acquisition, Garland Hopkins left the company, and Jerry Moorman transferred from Branch Mechanical to become the new president.
+At the time of G.J.
+Hopkins’ acquisition, Garland Hopkins left the company, and Jerry Moorman transferred from Branch Mechanical to become the new president.
 Under Mormon’s leadership, G.J.
 Hopkins’ Service department grew from a warranty department into a true profit center, performing preventive maintenance contracts, installations, and service calls.

 Upon Moorman’s retirement in 1998, E. Clifton moved from the Electrical department to serve as the company’s new president.
 That same year, G.J.
 Hopkins started providing in-house design-build services to its customers, and a year later, the company created the Special Projects and Controls departments.

 In the early 2000s, G.J.
 Hopkins experienced healthy growth from its successful partnerships in the health care industry.
 The company performed several addition, renovation, and design-build projects at area hospitals and completed all projects on time and within budget.